matrix-construct/construct/include/ircd/db/README.md

 ## Database

+### Organization

+The database subsystem is split into three interfaces.

+- IRCd developer interface.
+These classes are for developers to simply use the database.
+An overview of them is given below.
+They do not require RocksDB headers and expose no RocksDB internals.
+These interfaces are included in the standard include stack.
+The headers are readily found listed in `<ircd/db.h>`.
+The definitions are in `ircd/db.cc`.

+- Database developer interface.
+These classes implement various RocksDB virtual interfaces.
+They are all declared as nested classes of`ircd::db::database` Most of these are not used directly by general users of the database; though they are technically frontend interfaces to RocksDB.
+They help us create the IRCd developer interface in `ircd/db.cc`.
+Headers are in `<ircd/db/database/*>` but most are not included in the standard include stack.

+- Database environment interface.
+These classes implement additional RocksDB virtual interfaces for backend callbacks operations.
+We connect RocksDB to `ircd::fs` and `ircd::ctx` et al on this surface.
+Headers are in `<ircd/db/database/env/*>` and are never included in the standard include stack.
+Definitions are in a separate unit `db_env.cc`.

+- Database port interface (bonus).
+This hack helps us trick RocksDB into using `ircd::ctx` rather than posix threads.
+We achieve this by conjuring magics using shared library PLT indirection while praying that the class layout and semantics RocksDB's compiler has assumed does not thwart our plans.
+These definitions are in `ircd/db_port.cc`.

+### Interface
 The database here is a strictly schematized key-value grid built from the primitives of `column`, `cell` and `row`.
 We use the database as both a flat-object store (matrix event db) using cells, columns and rows; as well as binary data block store (matrix